-The Grants for Student Needs (GSN's) provided by the province are the primary source of revenue for a school board to operate.
+Core Education Funding (CoreEd) provided by the province is the primary source of revenue for a school board to operate.
 Calculation of these provincial grants are mainly driven by student enrolment numbers, however there are other elements that factor into the calculation such as special education needs, level, and nature of second language instruction, the age and type of schools, and unique geographic needs.
 Some grants are special purpose in nature and their use is restricted.

 While the budget process begins annually in February, discussions on budget are constrained by uncertainty as to the exact amount and nature of provincial funding.
-Specific information about the GSN's is normally not available until the release of the provincial budget.
-Last year a significant part of the information needed to prepare the budget was available mid April 2023.
-Until then, there is significant uncertainty regarding what school will look like in September 2024, therefore budget forecasts for next year have begun based on anticipated cost pressures, funding reductions and identified priorities for the upcoming year.
+Specific information about CoreEd funding is normally not available until the release of the provincial budget, which may be delayed this year depending on election outcomes.
+Last year a significant part of the information needed to prepare the budget was available late April 2024.
+Budget forecasts for the 2025-26 school year have begun based on anticipated cost pressures, funding reductions and identified priorities for the upcoming year.

 To meet collective agreement timelines for staffing and to assist with effective planning for September, decisions regarding teacher staffing need to be made in early April, in advance of the development of staff's recommendation and the Board's discussion on the following year's budget.
-This does present a risk for the board due to the extent of the unknown for next year therefore a very conservative approach will be adopted and staffing will be set at the minimum positions required until further information is provided by the Ministry of Education.
+This does present a risk for the board due to the extent of the unknown for next year therefore a very conservative approach will be adopted, and staffing will be set at the minimum positions required until further information is provided by the Ministry of Education.